tprasadtp/protonvpn-docker/docs/faq.md

     ```

 - Setup your port forwarding using `natpmpc` and write mapped port to a shared volume
-- In a loop verify the connection and keep refreshing port forwarding at regular intervals.
+- In a **loop** verify the connection and keep refreshing port forwarding at regular intervals.
 - To disconnect, run

     ```bash
     protonwire disconnect
     ```

+## Overriding Entrypoint/Command

+When using custom scripts as entrypoint or cmd, specify them in array form. i.e `["/bin/my-script", "args"]` instead of `/bin/my-script args`.